Moon used a ‘Honey Trap’, a beautiful woman, to ensnare Sam Park’s very rich grandfather. Sam’s uncle explains what happened to the Choi family.

 ❖ Information and photo added:

 ▲ Seoul in about 1956.
 Soon-wha Choi is on the right.
 The woman on the left may be her sister, Soon-shil Choi.
+The full picture, with Mr Moon standing in the center, is below.

 The father of Chairman Soon-yeong Choi was Seong-mo Choi who was caught by a Unification Church ‘Honey Trap’ ploy.